 Š Balancing the oxidation rate and the major mineral ratios on a hair mineral test.
 Glutathione production and regeneration are both chemical and electrical phenomena that depend upon a balanced body chemistry for optimum activity.
 Balancing the body chemistry in this way requires the correct use of a hair mineral analysis.
 At least, I have not found a way to obtain the needed information without this test.

 Š Balancing the forces of yin and yang in the body.
-This is related to balancing the oxidation rate, but goes beyond the work of Dr. Paul Eck and is related to the science of macrobiotics to a degree.
+This is related to balancing the oxidation rate, but goes beyond the work of Dr. Paul Eck and is related to the science of macrobiotics, to a degree.
 Most medical, herbal and nutritional healing programs, in my experience, do not address yin imbalances, in particular.
 They often overload the body with vitamins, minerals, yin foods, juices, or other things that may have some therapeutic effect, but severely unbalance the forces of yin and yang in the body.
 Nutritional balancing, however, is careful to take this factor into consideration.
-Form more on this, read Yin Disease on this site.
+For more on this topic, please read Yin Disease on this site.